ShufflerBardOnTheEdge/MemPrO/README.md

 >export PATH_TO_MARTINI=PATH/TO/martini3.itp

 Where N is replaced by the number of CPU you wish to use and martini3.itp is the name of the martini3 itp file you are using.
-For the examples below 20 CPUs were used.
+For the examples below 20 CPUs were used. **If installing with pip than "MemPrO" and "Insane4MemPrO" can be used to run the code instead of the full path as shown in the example and tutorials below.**

 The below will orient input_file.pdb on a grid of 40 starting configurations with 150 minimisation iterations